Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Pseudolimit Tangent Morphisms

 such that for all objects $X$ in $\Cscr$, the equations

-hold. \end{prop} \begin{proof} To see that the equations are sufficient, we note that by requiring that each of the equations in lines (\ref{Eqn: Necessary eqn 0 and bundle eqns}) -- (\ref{Eqn: Necessary eqn flip eqn}) hold for each object $X \in \Cscr_0$, the coherence diagrams given in Item (3) of Definition \ref{Defn: Tangent Mor} are all satisfied.
+hold.
+Additionally, $(h,\alpha)$ is strong if and only if $\alpha$ is an isomorphism. \end{prop} \begin{proof} To see that the equations are sufficient, we note that by requiring that each of the equations in lines (\ref{Eqn: Necessary eqn 0 and bundle eqns}) -- (\ref{Eqn: Necessary eqn flip eqn}) hold for each object $X \in \Cscr_0$, the coherence diagrams given in Item (3) of Definition \ref{Defn: Tangent Mor} are all satisfied.

-Alternatively, to see that giving a pseudonatural transformation $h\colon F \Rightarrow G$ and modification $\alpha\colon h \circ T \Rrightarrow S \circ h$ for which the equations given are necessary, we note that in order for Items (1) and (2) of Definition \ref{Defn: Tangent Morphism} to hold, we require a specified pseudonatural transformation $h$ and modification $\alpha$ of the tying declared here.
-Finally, each of the coherence diagrams in Item (3) of Definition \ref{Defn: Tangent Mor} are described object-wise by the equations described in Lines (\ref{Eqn: Necessary eqn 0 and bundle eqns}) -- (\ref{Eqn: Necessary eqn flip eqn}), which shows their necessity. \end{proof} The proposition above allows us to deduce that giving tangent morphisms between tangent objects in $\Bicat(\Cscr^{\op},\fCat)$ is equivalent to giving a pseudonatural transformation and modification pair which is object-locally a tangent functor for every object in the base category $\Cscr$.
+Alternatively, to see that giving a pseudonatural transformation $h\colon F \Rightarrow G$ and modification $\alpha\colon h \circ T \Rrightarrow S \circ h$ for which the equations given in Lines (\ref{Eqn: Necessary eqn 0 and bundle eqns}) -- (\ref{Eqn: Necessary eqn flip eqn}) is necessary.
+First we note that in order for Items (1) and (2) of Definition \ref{Defn: Tangent Morphism} to hold, we require a pseudonatural transformation $h$ and modification $\alpha$ of the typing declared in the statement of the proposition.
+Finally, each of the coherence diagrams in Item (3) of Definition \ref{Defn: Tangent Mor} are described object-wise by the equations described in Lines (\ref{Eqn: Necessary eqn 0 and bundle eqns}) -- (\ref{Eqn: Necessary eqn flip eqn}), which shows their necessity.
+The final claim follows immediately by inspection. \end{proof} The proposition above allows us to deduce that giving tangent morphisms between tangent objects in $\Bicat(\Cscr^{\op},\fCat)$ is equivalent to giving a pseudonatural transformation and modification pair which is object-locally a tangent functor for every object in the base category $\Cscr$.

 \begin{cor} Let $F, G\colon \Cscr^{\op} \to \fCat$ be tangent indexing functors with corresponding object-local tangent structures $(F(X),\!\quot{\Tbb}{X})$ and $(G(X),\!\quot{\Sbb}{X})$, respectively.
 To give a tangent morphism $(h,\rho)\colon F \to G$ is to give a pseudonatural transformation and modification pair